The Airmen's Stories - F/Lt. J E Marshall

 On the last day of September, six of the Squadron's most experienced pilots - Townsend, Allard, Marshall, Hemingway, Hodgson (now with the DFC) and Goodman flew their Hurricanes in formation over Halifax to raise subscriptions for, ironically, the local Spitfire Fund.
 Since moving out of Croydon, nine experienced pilots had been posted to 'A' Class squadrons, while twenty fresh pilots had been received from the operational training units, including two Frenchmen and two Poles.

-The routine of receiving, training and sending away new pilots continued during the first three weeks of October, but on 21 October the Squadron ceased its 'C' Class activities when ordered to specialise in night fighting immediately.
-Training for this role was to begin at once, and volunteers would be received to bring No.85 Squadron's night operational strength up to twelve pilots as soon as possible.
-In order to prepare for its new task, on 23 October the Squadron moved from Church Fenton to Kirton-in-Lindsey, a permanent station sixteen miles north of Lincoln.
-Already based here were No.264 Squadron and 307 (Polish) Squadron, both equipped with Boulton Paul Defiant Mk Is.
+The routine of receiving, training and sending away new pilots continued during the first three weeks of October, but on 21st October the squadron ceased its 'C' Class activities when ordered to specialise in night fighting immediately.
+Training for this role was to begin at once, and volunteers would be received to bring 85 Squadron's night operational strength up to twelve pilots as soon as possible.
+In order to prepare for its new task, on 23rd October the squadron moved from Church Fenton to Kirton-in-Lindsey, a permanent station sixteen miles north of Lincoln.
+Already based here were 264 Squadron and 307 (Polish) Squadron, both equipped with Boulton Paul Defiant Mk Is.
 The Defiant had proved a failure as a day fighter and 264 Squadron was now using them for night patrols, but 307 Squadron had only recently been formed and was non-operational.
-No.616 Squadron also shared Kirton-on-Lindsey and, having seen action in southern England was now a Class 'C' squadron responsible for the day defence of the sector.
+616 Squadron also shared Kirton-on-Lindsey and, having seen action in southern England was now a Class 'C' squadron responsible for the day defence of the sector.

 A satellite aerodrome at Caistor, twelve miles east of Kirton-in-Lindsey, was allotted to 85 Squadron but this was only a small grass-surfaced landing ground with limited facilities.
 Half a dozen of the Squadron's pilots were experienced in night flying, and these were to now to mount night patrols, while at the same time training the newer pilots in night flying.

-On 26 October the Secretary of State for Air, Sir Archibald Sinclair, accompanied by Air Vice-Marshal TL Leigh-Mallory, visited Kirton-in-Lindsey.
-Squadron Leader Townsend told the two visitors that his Squadron needed Airborne Interception [later named RADAR] and suitable aircraft with adequate range and fire-power, but that in the meantime improvements should be made to the armament of the night fighting Hurricanes.
+On 26th October the Secretary of State for Air, Sir Archibald Sinclair, accompanied by Air Vice-Marshal TL Leigh-Mallory, visited Kirton-in-Lindsey.
+S/Ldr.
+Townsend told the two visitors that his Squadron needed Airborne Interception [later named RADAR] and suitable aircraft with adequate range and fire-power, but that in the meantime improvements should be made to the armament of the night fighting Hurricanes.

 Townsend and Marshall were by now good friends, and Townsend later wrote of Marshall: